GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 3: Assistance: Update (PUT) request for ar Subaward report, when report was saved in Draft status and error messages were sent back. </summary>
+<summary>Example 3: Update (PUT) request for a subaward report and the report is saved in Draft status, and error messages are returned. </summary>
 <p>
 <code><pre>
 {